ShankarBUS/examresults/README.md

-# [Unofficial] TNMGRMU Exam Results Web Interface and .NET Command Line Interface
+# Unofficial TNMGRMU Exam Results Web Interface and .NET Command Line Interface

 ## Overview

 This project provides an **unofficial platform** to access Tamil Nadu Dr. M.G.R.
 Medical University (TNMGRMU) Exam Results.
 It includes:

 - A **web-based interface** for students to view their results.
 [GitHub Pages Link](https://shankarbus.github.io/examresults/)
 - A **.NET command-line interface (CLI)** for batch processing and exporting multiple results into a single CSV file.
+It is hardcoded only for **final year** (i.e. `THIRD PROFESSIONAL PART-II`).
 - A [**Google Forms & Apps Script Tutorial**](/Google%20Forms%20&%20Apps%20Script%20Tutorial.md)

+## Disclaimer

 > [!CAUTION]
 >
-> - This is an **unofficial tool** and is not affiliated with TNMGRMU.
+> - This is an **unofficial tool** only for educational purposes and is not affiliated with TNMGRMU.
 Use at your own discretion.
-> - This is hardcoded to only fetch the results for **final year** (i.e. `THIRD PROFESSIONAL PART-II`).
-> - There is no guarantee that this will work this year since it is based on the API used last year.
+> - There is no guarantee that this will work forever as they might change the API anytime in the future.

 ## Features